wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 > - **A running controller should never be physically removed as this would result in a loss of redundancy and an increased risk of downtime.**

 > - The following procedure applies only to the StorSimple physical device.
-For information about how to start, stop, and restart the virtual device, see [Work with the virtual device](storsimple-virtual-device-u1.md#work-with-the-storsimple-virtual-device).
+For information about how to start, stop, and restart the virtual device, see [Work with the virtual <!-- deleted by customization device](/documentation/articles/storsimple-virtual-device-u1#work-with-the-storsimple-virtual-device) --><!-- keep by customization: begin --> device](storsimple-virtual-device-u1.md#work-with-the-storsimple-virtual-device) <!-- keep by customization: end -->.

 You can restart or shut down a single device controller by using the: